djreiss/cMonkey/README.md

 https://github.com/dreiss-isb/cmonkey/blob/master/cMonkey_4.9.7.tar.gz?raw=true

 If you want to run cMonkey from raw R code, you've come to the right place.

-Once you've cloned your copy, you can run cMonkey locally (without the package), after doing the following (in R):
+Once you've cloned your copy, you can run cMonkey locally (without the package), after doing the following (in R, of course):

 ```python
 source( "cmonkey.R" )    ## This should be all you need